Moskvitch 3

 The Moskvitch 3 (Russian: Москви́ч 3) is a compact crossover SUV produced by Moskvitch in Russia since 2022.
 The vehicle is a locally assembled rebadged version of the Sehol X4 by JAC Motors, produced using semi knock-down kits in cooperation with Russian truck and engine manufacturer Kamaz.

 History

 The Moskvitch 3 is the first vehicle to be launched by the revived JSC Moscow Automobile Plant Moskvitch.
 However, it bears little commonality to the vehicles produced by the company in its previous iteration, which was known for its saloons and hatchbacks during the era of the Soviet Union.
 The revival of the company is part of a broader effort by the Russian government to support the Russian domestic car industry, in the face of international sanctions and the withdrawal of several brands from the country.
-In 2022, Renault Russia divested in its automobile plant in Moscow, which it had acquired from the bankrupt AZLK.
+In 2022, Renault Russia divested from its automobile plant in Moscow, previously known as Avtoframos and unrelated to the bankrupt AZLK.
 The plant was taken over by the Government of Moscow in 2022, and renamed the JSC Automobile Factory Moskvitch.